 This Second Empire furniture once stood in the drawing room of Queen Natalija Obrenović, the wife of King Milan.
 It was part of the furnishings of the new royal palace, presently known as the Old Palace.

-Queen Natalija had sophisticated taste.
+Queen Natalija had a sophisticated taste.
 After the marriage to King Milan, she furnished the Serbian court with expensive furniture and accessories manufactured in famous European workshops.
 She famously surrounded herself with renowned and prominent people, who frequented court balls and dinners, and also passed the time with her.

 WHY SHOULD YOU VISIT THIS MUSEUM?

 If you go to Belgrade, I strongly encourage you to visit this small, but very precious museum.
-It will give you an invaluable insight in the Serbian 19th century life and culture.
+Undoubtedly, it will give you an invaluable insight in the Serbian 19th century life and culture.
 In my opinion, the most interesting are the Ottoman era exhibits, but everything else is also very interesting.

 Additionally, the Princess Ljubica’s Residence is only a short walk from the main pedestrian area.
 The entrance is only 200 dinars and you can see everything in an hour or so.
 Visiting this interesting museum is an ideal way to spend some of your time.